cameron-raymond/COVID-Child-Care-Twitter/notebooks/README.md

 # Notebooks Directory

+**Purpose:** Collect all relevant Tweet's pertaining to the reopening of schools in the COVID-19 pandemic between Jan.
+1, 2020 and Sept.
+15, 2020.

 All data collected was done so in accordance with Twitter community guidelines.
 This project makes use of Twitter's [premium search API](https://developer.twitter.com/en/docs/tweets/search/overview/premium), which allows for access to Twitter's full archive of Tweets dating back to 2006.
 Below is a list of the filter's used to obtain the dataset.
 For a full list of operators available for this API see [here](https://developer.twitter.com/en/docs/tweets/search/overview/premium#AvailableOperators).

 ## Search Terms